sequenceiq/slider/src/site/markdown/configuration/core.md

 Note that a resolved specification can still have the resolution operation applied to it -it just does not have any effect.

+## Metadata

+The metadata section can contain arbitrary string values for use in diagnostics and by other applications.

+To avoid conflict with other applications, please use a unique name in strings, such as java-style package names.

 # Resource Requirements: `resources.json`